cknight/copyright-license-checker/README.md

 ### Implementing a header check in your CI pipeline

-The simplest way to implement a copyright/license header check in your CI pipeline is to add a test.
+The simplest way to implement a copyright/license header check in your CI pipeline to ensure all necessary files have a copyright/license header which is also up to date is to add a test in your project.
 An example test would be:

 ```ts
 import { assert } from "https://deno.land/std@0.179.0/testing/asserts.ts";